New here? Start with the complete side hustle guide →

 Your listing is how Etsy decides whether to show your product to buyers, and it’s what convinces them to click “Add to Cart.”
 This is where the work really matters.

-Etsy’s search algorithm changed significantly in early 2026.
+Etsy’s search algorithm changed in early 2026.
 It now uses AI and semantic search to understand what your product is — not just match keywords.
 That means the old advice of cramming your title with every keyword you can think of is dead.
 In fact, keyword-stuffed titles are now actively penalized.

 Here’s what works in 2026: